 Filled with jam and cream, the sponge is light and tender.

-This holiday version adds a little bit of spice to the cake to warm things up, and it gets colder outside.
+This holiday version adds a little spice to the cake to warm things up as it gets colder outside.

-Although strawberry or raspberry is traditional, I think a good apple jam would make an excellent pairing to the spiced sponge.
+Although strawberry or raspberry is traditional, a good apple jam would make an excellent pairing to the spiced sponge.

 Usually, these cake-ball type truffles require baking a cake first – a step I sometimes resent.